pxlit-projects/project-RhaniPietersPXL/README.md

 ### Backend Setup

 1. **Using Docker**:
-   You can run the backend using the `docker-compose.yml` file.
+   You can run the backend using the `docker-compose.yml` file on the main branch.
 This will start the application, but there may be a CORS issue.

 2. **Without Docker (Local Setup)**:
    To run the backend locally, first start the databases by running the `docker-compose.yml` from the `no-container` branch.